AlbertXC/holbertonschool-printf/README.md

 # *`_printf`*

-Is a modified version of one of the main output C programming function `printf()`.
+This is a modified version of one of the main output C programming function known as `printf()`.

 ## Description